gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-04.md

 Consequently: Bladder pressure decreases significalty → fluid displacement from inside of baby to outside of baby → *on* to front side of baby (belly) *and* the mat upon which belly, baby, is resting.

-A film of fresh baby-bee between the baby and the changing mat is now ready for Paternal Unit to remove with a damp (warm – baby likes it very warm) cloth.
+A film of fresh baby-pee between the baby and the changing mat is now ready for Paternal Unit to remove with a damp (warm – baby likes it very warm) cloth.

 Parental Joy is administered by way of oxytocin release in synaptic gap + qualia of disgust induced by [[Human Larvae]] piss = cognitive dissonance.